TRIO Student Support Services Program

 Certain course materials such as textbooks, films, or other readings may be available on closed reserves at the library.

-Students, Faculty, and Staff also have unlimited access to online resources and publications like the New York Times.
 The library provides access to a number of scholarly research databases serving a variety of programs of study and areas of research.

 If library users are unable to find the resources they need either online or at the library, The Frederick Madison Smith library provides Interlibrary Loan opportunities that enable us to acquire anything users may need from another library at no additional cost.